BasementKrew/revelation.io/_posts/2015-02-06-golang-middleware.markdown

 tags: Go, golang, packages, net/http, http, middleware
 ---

 Middleware is a popular word used in the computing landscape nowadays, but do we even know what it means?
 According to Google, middleware is "software that acts as a bridge between an operating system or database and applications, especially on a network".
 Many web frameworks provide the idea of middleware in their HTTP layers and Go is no exception.
-As with our router we built in the last golang article we did, making Go middleware is just as easy as implementing the `ServeHTTP` method in the `net/http` package.
+As with our router we built in a previous [article](/golang-router.html), making Go middleware is just as easy as implementing the `ServeHTTP` method in the `net/http` package.

 ```go
 package main